anushag26/OneDriveProject/README.md

 Page Object Design pattern
 --------------------------
-Page Object design pattern is used to have reusable WebElements/small helper methods separated from actual test classes and give the opportunity to have nice structured and easily readable tests.
+Page Object design pattern with page factory is used to have reusable WebElements/small helper methods separated from actual test classes and give the opportunity to have nice structured and easily readable tests.

 TestNG
 ------